This post contains affiliate links. Please see our disclosure policy.

 • A few cracks of black pepper

-• 1 tsp smoked paprika Regular paprika is fine if you don't have smoked.
+• 1 tsp smoked paprika, Regular paprika is fine if you don't have smoked.

-• 1/4 tsp cayenne pepper; more if you'd like to add more heat!
+• 1/4 tsp cayenne pepper; more if you'd like to add more heat

 • 1/4 cup chopped fresh flat leaf parsley or cilantro

-• Peeled and diced avocado
+• Diced avocado

 • Shredded cheese